etep/hash-stats/README.md

 ##Forward Note & Acknowledgements:
 This is meant to be an introduction to the topic and a guide for practitioners.
 Specifically, it reduces theory to practice.

-I learned the most of this by reading a paper by Andrei Broder and Michael Mitzenmacher [1] and from a paper by Yossi Kanizo [2].
+I learned most of this by reading a paper by Andrei Broder and Michael Mitzenmacher [1] and from a paper by Yossi Kanizo [2].
 Mitzenmacher's bibliography is extensive and doubtless much more is covered there, i.e. if one has the need, time, and patience to read it all.

 ##Notation:
 We will use the following notation: